 - Crystal Swain Bates, Author of Big Hair, Don't Care

-In 2019, there were several high-profile books that were recalled or cancelled for publication because the author had not actually lived the life they were writing about.
+In 2019, there were several high-profile books that were recalled or canceled for publication because the author had not actually lived the life they were writing about.
 While the call for diverse books increases, the industry is facing the problem of who should be telling these stories.

-Diversity in publishing has been discussed for years, but it's taken off through a movement that started as a twitter hashtag by writer Corinne Duyvis in 2015. #OwnVoices has become a common term in author/reader discussions.
-At its core, #OwnVoices is about the author’s voice as an authentic one that identifies closely with a story line, theme, and even characters who depict a marginalized experience.
+Diversity in publishing has been discussed for years, but it's taken off through a movement that started as a Twitter hashtag by writer Corinne Duyvis in 2015. #OwnVoices has become a common term in author/reader discussions.
+At its core, #OwnVoices is about the author’s voice as an authentic one that identifies closely with a storyline, theme, and even characters who depict a marginalized experience.